Accessing services (Student Responsibilities)

 - Recency of the documentation depends on the nature of the disability and is considered on a case by case assessment of the impact of the disability on academic performance

 The diagnostician must be impartial, not a family member of the student, and be a practitioner in the specific area of the diagnosis.
-It is the student’s responsibility to provide documentation to the Disability Services office; preferably, as soon as the student is admitted.
+It is the student’s responsibility to provide documentation to the Accessible Education Services (formerly Disability Services) office; preferably, as soon as the student is admitted.
 It is the University’s prerogative to determine if the documentation meets its standards and whether eligibility criteria is met.
 Costs associated with diagnosis, evaluation, and testing are the responsibility of the student.
 Referral sources are available.

 Letter of Academic Accommodations

 The letter of Academic Accommodations becomes the eligibility verification that the student takes to the professor(s) at the beginning of each semester.
 It is highly recommended that students request this letter within the first two weeks of classes and deliver it to his/her professor.
-Students have the opportunity to review the accommodations with the Coordinator of Disability Services at the beginning of each semester.
+Students have the opportunity to review the accommodations with the Coordinator of Accessible Education Services (formerly Disability Services) at the beginning of each semester.